 After reading this guide you should have all the Ecuador visa information you need to decide whether Ecuador is a viable long-term option for you.

 Please note that visa requirements for Ecuador change frequently and these changes are not always well-publicized (if at all).
-So, it's always best to check with an immigration lawyer or at least a visa facilitator first.
+So, it's always best to check with an immigration lawyer or a visa facilitator first.

 Let's touch on some basics visa facts: